LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 ### Installing Lychee

-We provide three methods to install Lychee, from the latest release &mdash;simple unzip&mdash; or from source &mdash;uses Composer.
+We provide three methods to install Lychee; using Docker, from the latest release &mdash;simple unzip&mdash;, or from source &mdash;uses Composer.

 #### With Docker